mariatimbus/LinkBeam---test/README.md

 # LinkBeam Web NFC Card

-LinkBeam is a React single-page app that lets you encode your robotics Linktree URL onto an NFC tag so anyone can open it with a tap.
-The default destination is [`https://linktr.ee/qrobotics`](https://linktr.ee/qrobotics), giving quick access to your CV, LinkedIn, GitHub, and contact details.
+LinkBeam is a React single-page app that lets you encode your Linktree URL onto an NFC tag so anyone can open it with a tap.
+The default destination is [`https://linktr.ee/mariatimbus`](https://linktr.ee/mariatimbus), giving quick access to CV highlights, LinkedIn, GitHub, and contact details.

 ## Features